mattermost/docs/source/about/security.rst

 - Limit communications to specific users, private channels, or team-wide public channels.
 - Increase system security :ref:`by restricting email-based account creation to email addresses from a list of specific domains, <configure/authentication-configuration-settings:restrict account creation to specified email domains>` e.g. "corp.mattermost.com", "mattermost.com", etc."
-- Choose whether to restrict or enable :ref:`cross-origin requests <configure/integrations-configuration-settings:enable cross origin requests from>`.
+- Choose whether to restrict or enable :ref:`cross-origin requests <configure/integrations-configuration-settings:enable cross-origin requests from>`.
 - If sharing of public links for account creation or sharing of files and images are enabled, links can be invalidated via the System Console by :ref:`regenerating salts <configure/site-configuration-settings:public link salt>`.
-- Optionally add :ref:`advanced passwords requirements <configure/configuration-settings:password requirements>` with minimum numbers of symbols, numbers, lower, and uppercase letters.
+- Optionally add :ref:`advanced passwords requirements <configure/authentication-configuration-settings:password requirements>` with minimum numbers of symbols, numbers, lower, and uppercase letters.
-- Optionally restrict :ref:`creation, renaming, archiving of channels, Private channels, and integrations to Team Admins, System Admins, or end users <administration/config-settings:policy enterprise>` (Mattermost Enterprise and Mattermost Professional).
+- Optionally restrict :doc:`creation, renaming, archiving of channels, Private channels, and integrations to Team Admins, System Admins, or end users </onboard/advanced-permissions>` (Mattermost Enterprise and Mattermost Professional).

 Security updates
 -----------------